 CLASS: Child Care Licensing Automation Support System.
 A computer application used by CCR staff for record management.

 CLASS designee: An employee assigned a specific task in a caseload belonging to another employee for a specified amount of time.
 Designee status in CLASS allows the designee to access cases and system functions assigned to the designating individual.
 Designees may be assigned tasks not routinely associated with their job position (for example, serving as an acting supervisor while the actual supervisor is on leave).
 Designee status is time-limited.

 CLASSMate: The mobile version of the Child Care Licensing Automated Support System (CLASS).
-CLASSMate allows Licensing staff to document activities related to inspections and investigations of operations in real time, without being connected to the network.
+CLASSMate allows CCR staff to document activities related to inspections and investigations of operations in real time, without being connected to the network.

 compensation: Anything of value received in exchange for the care of a child.